 Signs of Better Things to Come

 Perennials tell a story all their own.
 In the Northeast, they quietly lose their leaves and take a long winter’s nap only to reappear months later, in a dazzling display of nature’s glory.
+If you have too many leaves to put in bags, fill up a dumpster rental.
 If our perennials have not made an appearance by mid-March in the Northeast, we quietly lament the lack of science involved with that groundhog-shadow business!
 The first signs of our perennial’s bloom, a harbinger of flowering things to come, also serve as a reminder to call our landscape design team for spring clean-up.